 Now to enhance the dark copper of the hardware we will add just a bit of gilding wax.
 Since I can’t decide between hammered copper or bronze I am using both.

 If you are unsure about how to apply gilding wax, simple rub some onto your fingers, then rub it onto the area where you would like an added metallic.

 With my finger, I rub a bit of the gilding wax on the edges of the lingerie chest.

 I also apply gilding wax along the drawers.

-I love the balance between the whitewash in the creases and the gilding wax on the edges.
+I love the balance between the soft pink paint layers, the whitewash in the creases and the gilding wax on the edges.

 Painted Tall Lingerie Chest in Soft Blended Layers

 This tall lingerie chest has been donated to a local nonprofit organization for their annual fundraising event.
 Click here to see all of my projects that have been donated to support local fundraisers, schools, and charities: Donation Projects.

 Wait!
 Don’t Go!
 It’s that time of the month again for: